Skip to main content

 Q: How do you keep your VPN service safe for users?

 A: We apply secure development lifecycle practices during product development.
 SDLC is an industry-standard procedure that helps us make our products more secure.
 Additionally, we adhere to the principles of responsible vulnerability disclosure.
-We will coordinate vulnerability discovery and mitigation with the research community in the event that security flaws are found in Kaspersky VPN.
+We coordinate vulnerability discovery and mitigation with the research community in the event that security flaws are found in Kaspersky VPN.

 Q: I still have more questions!

-• We provide both remote and physical access to show you how our products work — including Kaspersky VPN — and which data management practices are applied.
+• We provide our enterprise customers and partners with both remote and physical access to show how our products work — including Kaspersky VPN — and which data management practices are applied.
 Depending on the type of request you have, we have multiple options available at our Transparency Centers, from lightweight executive briefings to in-depth reviews of software development.